why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 The degree of independence that flatpaks enjoy with respect to the host operating system means that some frictions may occur now and then.
 This is particularily true for applications (or for runtimes) which do not always play nice with recent rendering and compositing frameworks.
 For example, drag-dropping a file for sending via a messaging application run as flatpak might not work as seamlessly as exepcted.
 For these corner cases, there is not much choice but to tinker with the runtime's parameters.

 Consider for example `org.telegram.desktop`.
 Should your version of this app seem to be affected by the above bug, you can try to run the application as:
 ```
 $   flatpak run --env=QT_QPA_PLATFORM=xcb org.telegram.desktop
 ```

 which basically instructs the runtime to use X11 instead of Wayland as the compositing client.
 They are countless other environment parameters you can use, and the right approach is usually to read the documentation and Git Issues of your favorite flatpak applications.

 !!! info
     Every single flatpak has is a public repository (often on GitHub) where you read Issues and participate to the conversation.
 Do not hesitate to go there now and then, as the tips you might learn are likely to serve you for many other flatpak applications.

 When you are satisfied with the results, you can attach a runtime setting to an application permanently to the current user as in:
 ```
 $   flatpak override --user --env=QT_QPA_PLATFORM=xcb org.telegram.desktop
 ```

 (Remove the --user flag to apply the override system-wide).
 This will ensure that the application is always run with the corresponding environment parameter.

 More on the override option in the [official Flatpak documentation](https://docs.flatpak.org/en/latest/flatpak-command-reference.html?highlight=override#flatpak-override).

 #### Flatseal

-Syds?

 ### Pros, cons, when

 __Pros__:
-* has the best performance (startup time + execution speed) of all solutions
-* has the smallest footprint on your RAM and hard drive
+* decent performance (it runs as fast as "bare" binaries and launches almost as fast)
+* excellent safety for your operating system (because most dependencies are not shared with the host operating system)
+* easy to update (`flatpak update`)

 __Cons__:
-* heavily depends the libraries and other dependencies provided by your operating system, which means that drastic changes in your system-wide dependencies might prevent the program from running at all
-* depends on the availability of the distribution's packagers and maintainers, as opposed to solutions "closer" to the developers or that can benefit from cross-distribution maintainership (_flatpaks_, _AppImages_, _Ubuntu snaps_)
+* eats up significantly more hard drive space than the alternative methods and formats (because not all dependencies can be shared between flatpaks)
+* sometimes rough around the edges in terms of integration with the desktop environment

 __Go for it when__:
-* you are aiming for core utilities or libraries (e.g. _curl_, _gcc_, _python-devel_) and you know beforehand that you won't need to have several versions of these installed at the same time
-* you need maximal performance / minimal footprint
-* you can afford a marginally slower update pace than with other solutions
+* you are using many applications with a graphical interface and you don't want to expose them or your system to conflicts of dependencies (useful for Tumbleweed and microOS, whose core packages change frequently)
+* you want to have freshly updated and widely tested applications (the same as most other Linux distributions)
+* you plan on using many user applications (the more flatpaks you have, the more dependencies they can share)

 ## Snaps